InspectorDidi/Cellular-Defense-Automata/README.md

 ## Natural Selection
 ![](/assets/naturalSelect.svg)

-If the Natural Selection button is enabled, the memes mutate their phenotypes and will be allowed to the oppurtunity to evolve each transmission event.
+If the Natural Selection button is enabled, the memes mutate their phenotypes and will be allowed the oppurtunity to evolve each transmission event.